Making two particle detectors in flat spacetime communicate quantumly: Final discussions and perspectives

 By considering two detectors travelling inertially in the same line, the geometric argument for the no-cloning theorem \cite{Jonsson_2018} is no more applicable.
 However, in Sec.~\ref{ssec: inertial detectors} we proved not only that the quantum capacity is always zero again, but also that the classical capacity decreases with respect to the static case.
 This can be ascribed to two factors: the length contraction of the detector; the fact that Alice's state is seen by an observer in a different frame.

-These results suggest that, to seek for a quantum capacity greater than zero, one has to search a situation where the two observers see different vacua.
-In this kind of situations, the harvesting of entanglement \cite{Reznik_2003,Perche_2023} is expected to assist the communication of quantum messages, eventually making the quantum capacity greater than zero \cite{Landulfo_2016}.
+These results suggest that, to seek for a quantum capacity greater than zero, one has to look for a situation where the two observers are not inertial w.r.t. each other.
 For this reason, we investigated the case where Alice is Rindler accelerated with respect to Bob (Sec.~\ref{ssec: accelerating detectors}) as shown in Fig.~\ref{fig:accelerating protocol}.
-In this case, we proved that a non-zero quantum capacity is possible if Alice prepares her state in the remote past with respect to the time when Alice and Bob are in their minimum distance.
+In this case, we proved that a non-zero quantum capacity is possible if Alice prepares her state in the remote past w.r.t. the time when Alice and Bob are at their minimum distance.
 This is due to the strong redshift of the energy gap of Alice, which can circumvent the infrared cutoff arising in the static case.
 Moreover, one can study the evolution of Alice's state in Bob's frame (Eq.~\eqref{Alice-alice transmissivity accelerating}) to see how Alice's state undergoes an amplification which can compensate the loss occurring during the interaction with the field (the same obtained in the static case \ref{ssec: static detectors}).

+In general, a non-inertial detector undergoes quantum effects (e.g. the Unruh effect) as predicted by quantum field theory in curved spacetimes.
+These effects could play a crucial role on the possibility to achieve a reliable quantum communication.
+To this prospect, also entanglement harvesting could be pivotal \cite{Reznik_2003,Perche_2023}.
+Indeed, an arbitrary high entanglement between the detectors always lead to an assisted quantum capacity greater than zero \cite{Landulfo_2016}.
+Future works would try to see in more detail how quantum effects, given by the detectors' non-inertial motion, could affect the possibility of achieving a quantum capacity greater than zero.

 Notice that, while Alice waits before sending her signal, no entanglement harvesting occurs, since the two detectors do not interact with the field.
 However, it is interesting to see how the communication scheme behaves as entanglement harvesting occurs.
 Indeed, if entanglement between the detectors is harvested from the time $-s$ to the time $t_I=0$, it makes sense that the entanglement between the two detectors could eventually assist the communication of quantum messages, making the quantum capacity greater than zero \cite{Landulfo_2016}.